-As a law firm providing experienced Probate Attorney – Lawyer legal services, assisting Kissimmee, St. Cloud, and Osceola County Florida area residents with Probate and Estate Planning legal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.
-Contact Kathy D. Sheive Attorney at Law by calling 407-624-5993 or by using our online submission form.
+As a law firm providing experienced Probate Attorney – Lawyer legal services, assisting Kissimmee, St. Cloud, Osceola and Polk County, St. Cloud, and Osceola County Florida area residents with Probate and Estate Planning legal issues, we are committed to protecting the legal rights of each and every client, while always striving to provide the highest standard of legal representation.
+Contact Kathy D. Sheive Attorney at Law by calling 407-944-4010 or by using our online submission form.

 If debt is owed by the decedent, this may also be the best time to negotiate a reduced and reasonable settlement amount for the debt that is owed, or to formally dispute debt claims against the estate.

-If you have questions, concerns, or legal needs regarding Probate and Estate Planning issues, we urge you to seek the legal advice of an experienced Kissimmee Probate attorney – lawyer at The Law Office of Kathy D. Sheive by calling 407-624-5993 to schedule a confidential legal consultation.
+If you have questions, concerns, or legal needs regarding Probate and Estate Planning issues, we urge you to seek the legal advice of an experienced Kissimmee, St. Cloud, Osceola and Polk County Probate attorney – lawyer at The Law Office of Kathy D. Sheive by calling 407-944-4010 to schedule a confidential legal consultation.

 The probate process can be very detailed, involve many complex issues including, but not limited to: